 Most professional filming activities by foreign NGOs or documentary teams require prior approval from relevant authorities.

-- Media or journalist visa clearance
+- Media or journalist visa clearance (2 to 4 weeks pre-clearance)

-- Location-specific permissions
+- Location-specific permissions (RRRC, Forest Dept, CHT as applicable)

 - Special approvals for sensitive topics or regions